Newton-Nganga/express-ejs-mysql-win/README.md

-# Expressjs ,Ejs and Mysql
+# Expressjs ,Ejs and Mysql - Windows Os
 A simple startup project configuration using express js as the server, ejs for templating and mysql as the database.

 This was tested on a windows 10 os machine where the module musql2 was used.